You’ve decided to purchase your first home. Congratulations! You will now join the millions of first time home buyers!

 Both husband and wife will need to sign the deed restriction.
 What if I am divorced but do not live with my spouse and my spouse will not sign the deed restriction?
 When the program guidelines require a deed restriction be placed on the property, you will not be considered eligible.
 If the applicant fails to make good on the promissory note, a judgment can be placed on the person.

 Many sellers won’t entertain an offer unless the buyer has been pre-approved for the mortgage amount.
-Many realtors will be unable to help you shop for homes before you’ve spoken with a lender and determined how much you have to spend.
-Before you speak to a realtor, talk to your banker first.
+Many real estate agents will be unable to help you shop for homes before you’ve spoken with a lender and determined how much you have to spend.
 There are some first time home buyer incentives, as well as certain steps in a first time home buyers application that your lending agent can help guide you through.

 🙋Only 5 Questions to Loan Pre-Qualification